usually include Advanced URL Filtering

 ELF and MS Office files, and PowerShell and shell scripts in real-time as part of your

 Antivirus profile configuration.
-For more information, refer to: Advanced Wildfire Inline ML
+For more information, refer to: Advanced Wildfire Inline ML.

-Local inline categorization is not supported on the VM-50 or VM50L virtual appliance.
+Local inline categorization isn't supported on the VM-50 or VM50L virtual appliance.